martin-k-io/master-ruby/README.md

 # master-ruby
-Exercies from the Master Ruby course @ Udemy
+Exercises from the Master Ruby course @ Udemy